ellismith/OlfactoryBulb/README.md

 # Olfactory Bulb Model

 This repository contains code and analysis for simulating the olfactory bulb network.
-It is based on the original [JustasB/OlfactoryBulb](https://github.com/JustasB/OlfactoryBulb) repository, with updates and reorganizations to improve usability and analysis workflows.
+It is based on the original [JustasB/OlfactoryBulb](https://github.com/JustasB/OlfactoryBulb) repository, with additional manipulations and analysis methods.

 The model simulates a subcircuit of the mouse main olfactory bulb containing tufted cells (TCs), mitral cells (MCs), and granule cells (GCs) with realistic three-dimensional morphologies and connectivity.
 It serves as a platform for *in silico* physiology experiments examining oscillatory dynamics, synaptic mechanisms, and pharmacological manipulations.